Vernon Township Highway Department in Buffalo Grove, IL Their Annual Recycle-O-Rama turned in 90# of unwanted crayons

-- We accept all crayons, but please know that we will sort out and discard crayons ("Old" Pre-1995) made in China and other foreign countries that may have questionable content.
-We ask the restaurants and consumers to purchase only American made crayons, although they may cost a little more, you are assured good quality and not just filling US landfills with foreign waste.
-We think of crayons very seriously!
+- We accept all crayons, but please know that we will sort out and discard crayons ("Old" Pre-1995) made in foreign countries that may have questionable content.

 We really appreciate your help covering the shipping expenses for your unwanted crayons.
 The CRAYON RECYCLE PROGRAM could not exist without this added effort on your part.
 The National CRAYON RECYCLE PROGRAM does not receive any state, federal or private financial aid and exists solely because of the Earth caring people like you!